simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-security-awareness-training-for-remote-employees-and-how-to-implement-it/index.en.md

 2. Resistance to change
 3. Ensuring employee engagement

-To overcome these challenges, organizations can consider strategies such as using cost-effective training platforms, fostering a positive security culture, and employing gamification techniques to boost engagement.
+To overcome these challenges, organizations can consider strategies such as using cost-effective training platforms, building a positive security culture, and employing gamification techniques to boost engagement.

 ______